senarvi/senarvi.github.io/_posts/2016-12-11-kaldi-lattices.md

 are a bit different from the scores that one finds in SLF lattices:

 1. The weights in Kaldi lattices are costs, i.e. negative log-likelihoods.
-2. Kaldi may "push" language model weights towards the beginning of the graph, so that they cannot be interpreted as individual word probabilities, but only the sum along an entire path through the lattice is meaningful.
+2. Kaldi scripts may "push" language model weights towards the beginning of the graph, so that they cannot be interpreted as individual word probabilities, but only the sum along an entire path through the lattice is meaningful.
 3. When a neural network acoustic model is used, the probabilities are not correctly normalized.
 The neural network predicts posterior probabilities, which will be divided by the prior probabilities of the HMM states to obtain